jfinancial/cheatsheets/js_web/JS_OO.md

   </pre>

 #### ES6 Classes
-- ES6 introduced classes with a `constructor` method and also add `static` methods.
+- ES6 introduced classes with a `constructor` method and also add `static` methods (which can be used without instantiating object.)
 Under the hood it still uses prototype inheritance so ES6 just provides syntactic sugar

   <pre>
       class Person {